The role of p_1-structures in 3-dimensional Chern-Simons theories: The free spinor field

 Now we execute the move in~\eqref{eq:32}.
 This maneuver is the extension to invertible field theory of the Atiyah--Patodi--Singer expression \cite[Theorem~4.14]{APS} for the Adams $e$-invariant.
 (The Adams $e$-invariant for framed manifolds appears in~\S\ref{subsubsec:4.1.1}.)
 For this we pull back along the fibration $\sFRwwp\to \sFRww$ of sheaves over~$\Man_3$ .
 Then the (exponentiated) Adams $e$-invariant of~$X$, now a closed 3-dimensional Riemannian Spin manifold \emph{with a $p_1$-structure}, is

 where $\gmh$ is defined in~\eqref{eq:55}.
 As explained in \autoref{thm:30}, the invertible theory~$\gmh$ carries a nonflat trivialization~$\tau $.
-A (nonflat) trivialization~$\tau $ of an invertible field theory is equivalent to a (nonflat) invertible boundary theory~$\hta$.
+Recall that a boundary theory of a field theory is a domain wall to the trivial theory.
+Hence a (nonflat) trivialization~$\tau $ of an invertible field theory is equivalent to a (nonflat) invertible boundary theory~$\hta$.
 Then as theories over $\sFRwwp\to \Man_3$, we can say that $\hF\otimes \hta $ is a boundary theory of $\ha \otimes \gmh$.
 Furthermore, $\ha \otimes \gmh$ is a \emph{topological} field theory: it factors to a theory over $\sFwwp\to \Man_3$.
 This is precisely the theory~$\lambda $ in~\eqref{eq:50}.

 \begin{remark}[] If we drop the unitary structure, then the 2-dimensional boundary theory $\hF\otimes \hta$ depends only on a conformal structure, not a Riemannian structure, and we identify it with the holomorphic theory~$F$ in~\S\ref{subsec:6.2}, now lifted along $\sFCwwp\to \sFCww$.
 Explicitly,